 What was significant about a sign from God?
 In a number of cases in the Old Testament God sent a miraculous sign that served as a witness that He was directly involved in some upcoming event (Judges 6:17-21; 1 Samuel 2:34; 1 Kings 13:1-3; Isaiah 7:14).

-One such sign was when Moses told the people that God was going to “rain bread from heaven” for them (Exodus 16:4; John 6:30-31).
+Another example of an Old Testament sign was when Moses told the people that God was going to “rain bread from heaven” for them (Exodus 16:4; John 6:30-31).
 And another was when Isaiah pronounced to King Hezekiah that God was going to turn back the shadow 10 degrees on the sundial of Ahaz (Isaiah 38:7-8).

 On another occasion, Elijah “prayed earnestly that it would not rain; and it did not rain on the land for three years and six months.
 And he prayed again, and the heaven gave rain” (James 5:17-18, also see 1 Kings 17:1).